 - Have lied to cover up the extent of your gambling habits

-- Borrowed money to get out of gambling debt
+- Borrowed money to get out of a gambling debt

 - Have gambled to get money to pay your bills

-- Thoughts of gambling have caused you to lose sleep
+- Have thoughts of gambling that cause you to lose sleep

 - Have broken the law or considered breaking the law to finance your gambling